 What is Dyscalculia?

 What’s important to highlight is that dyscalculia affects only the mathematical skills of a person.
-Thus, a child with maths difficulty can perform well in all the other subjects like language arts and history.
-Many reports on what dyscalculia is related to a math learning disability.
-However, such a diagnosis does not prevent them from living a quality and prosperous life.
+Thus, a child with maths difficulty can perform well in all the other subjects, such as language, arts and history.
+Many reports on what dyscalculia is are related to a math learning disability.
+However, it does not prevent them from living a quality and prosperous life, despite the challenges posed by mathematics anxiety.

 Types of Dyscalculia